Immelman has big shoes to fill as Presidents Cup captain

 “He’s not always a man of many words,” he said.
 “But when he came into the team room, first of all, the size of him, the aura and presence that he comes in with is something the whole team could feel.
 We could feel his intensity.
 We could feel his emotion.
 We could feel how badly that he wanted to turn this thing around. … Those are literally and figuratively massive shoes for me to fill.”

-Immelman, a former Masters champion, played on two teams under Gary Player in 2005, which came down to the final match, and in 2007 in Canada, which was another easy time for the Americans.
+Immelman, a former Masters champion, played on two teams, under Gary Player in 2005, which came down to the final match, and in 2007 in Canada, which was another easy time for the Americans.

-The International team nearly ended the drought at Royal Melbourne in December, building a lead from the opening session until Tiger Woods as a player and captain led the Americans back from a two-point deficit for a 16-14 victory.
+The International team nearly ended the drought in December at Royal Melbourne, building a lead from the opening session until Tiger Woods as a player and captain led the Americans back from a two-point deficit for a 16-14 victory.

 The 2021 matches are scheduled for Quail Hollow Club in Charlotte, North Carolina.
-The Americans have yet to announce the captain, with Zach Johnson thought to be the favorite.
+The Americans have yet to announce their captain, with Zach Johnson thought to be the favorite.

 Immelman was captain of the inaugural Junior Presidents Cup in New Jersey in 2017, and Els picked him as one of his assistant captains for Royal Melbourne.
 The other assistants were K.J.
-Choi of South Korea, Mike Weir of Canada, and Geoff Ogilvy of Australia.
+Choi of South Korea, Mike Weir of Canada and Geoff Ogilvy of Australia.
 Weir is likely to be captain for the 2023 matches if they go to Royal Montreal as expected.

 “Trevor was an invaluable member of our team and completely bought into what we were trying to do at Royal Melbourne, so it is gratifying to see him take this next step and lead the International Team,” Els said.